Personal knowledge base: Data models

-Davies and colleagues also emphasized the principle of transclusion, "the ability to view the same knowledge element (not a copy) in multiple contexts", which they considered to be "pivotal" to an ideal PKB.
-They concluded, after reviewing many design goals, that the ideal PKB was still to come in the future.
+Davies and colleagues also emphasized the principle of transclusion, "the ability to view the same knowledge element (not a copy) in multiple contexts", which they considered to be "pivotal" to an ideal PKB system.
+They concluded, after reviewing many design goals, that the ideal PKB system was still to come in the future.

 Personal knowledge graph

 In their publications on PKBs, Davies and colleagues discussed knowledge graphs as they were implemented in some software of the time.
-Later, other writers used the term personal knowledge graph (PKG) to refer to a PKB featuring a graph structure and graph visualization.
+Later, other writers used the term personal knowledge graph (PKG) to refer to a PKB system featuring a graph structure and graph visualization.
 However, the term personal knowledge graph is also used by software engineers to refer to the different subject of a knowledge graph about a person, in contrast to a knowledge graph created by a person in a PKB.

 Software architecture

-Davies and colleagues also differentiated PKBs according to their software architecture: file-based, database-based, or client–server systems (including Internet-based systems accessed through desktop computers and/or handheld mobile devices).
+Davies and colleagues also differentiated PKB systems according to their software architecture: file-based, database-based, or client–server systems (including Internet-based systems accessed through desktop computers and/or handheld mobile devices).

 History

 Non-electronic personal knowledge bases have probably existed in some form for centuries: Leonardo da Vinci's journals and notes are a famous example of the use of notebooks.
 Commonplace books, florilegia, annotated private libraries, and card files (in German, Zettelkästen) of index cards and edge-notched cards are examples of formats that have served this function in the pre-electronic age.

-Undoubtedly the most famous early formulation of an electronic PKB was Vannevar Bush's description of the "memex" in 1945.
+Undoubtedly the most famous early formulation of an electronic PKB system was Vannevar Bush's description of the "memex" in 1945.
 In a 1962 technical report, human–computer interaction pioneer Douglas Engelbart (who would later become famous for his 1968 "Mother of All Demos" that demonstrated almost all the fundamental elements of modern personal computing) described his use of edge-notched cards to partially model Bush's memex.

 Examples

-In their 2005 paper, Davies and colleagues mentioned the following, among others, as examples of software applications that had been used to build PKBs using various data models and architectures:
+The following software applications have been used to build PKBs using various data models and architectures.
+The list includes software mentioned by Davies and colleagues in their 2005 paper, and additional software.